 For more information, please contact Jamie Saltamanchia, Training Manager, by emailing email@example.com or calling (908) 228-3355.

 November 5 – 7 | 9am – 5pm

 Click here to register today and we will contact you to schedule an interview and provide more details!

 “You hear about how the training is life transforming, but until you experience it you don’t really get it.
 It was one of the most powerful experiences of my life.”

 Not necessarily.
 While 99% of those who take the training go on to become active volunteers, occasionally it turns out that trainees are not a good fit for our program.
 The training is a time for the staff and trainees to evaluate this fit.
 Don’t worry, training is not a *test,* but it is a great time to see if our model is one that you are comfortable with.
 We also do a criminal background check that needs to be cleared before you can volunteer.

-Groups meet Monday and Tuesday evenings from 6:00 PM – 9:30 PM.
-Groups meet every other week, so if you facilitate a Tuesday evening group, you would come to Imagine every other Tuesday from 6:00 PM – 9:30 PM.
+Groups meet once a week, every other week from 6-9:30 p.m.
 Groups take approximately an eight week break between early July and early September.
-We also do not meet during Spring Break or the two weeks of the end of year holidays.
+We also do not meet during spring break or the two weeks of the end of year holidays.